m0onsoo/m0onsoo/README.md

 <h3> What I want to learn more </h3>

 + Distributed Processing of Big Data
-+ Model Serving to real-time servers
++ Building a model serving and CI/CD pipeline
 + Recent Recommender models
 + Application of LLMs

 <h3> What I can contribute </h3>

 + Automated data collection such as web crawling
-+ Model design and training w/ strong background knowledges
++ Model design and training w/ strong background ML/DL knowledges
 + Model serving and monitoring w/ backend development experience
 + Creative Energy